KadirYazadzhi/SoftUni---Algorithms-Fundamentals-with-CSharp/Searching, Sorting and Greedy Algorithms/Searching, Sorting and Greedy Algorithms.md

 For further information, explore:
 - [SoftUni](softuni.bg)

- > This guide is powered by insights from SoftUni's presentation on Algorithms, Recursion, and Backtracking.
+ > This guide is powered by insights from SoftUni's presentation on Searching, Sorting and Greedy Algorithms.

 ---